eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 85 and now it is worth 485 hoard points.
-Your 'A Cloth of Shining' has 115 polish power left. `
+You polished 'A very prize like prize' by 14 and now it is worth 414 hoard points.
+Your 'A Cloth of Shining' has 186 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 488 hoard points.
-Your 'A Cloth of Shining' has 112 polish power left. `
+You polished 'A very prize like prize' by 18 and now it is worth 432 hoard points.
+Your 'A Cloth of Shining' has 168 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 30 and now it is worth 518 hoard points.
-Your 'A Cloth of Shining' has 82 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 438 hoard points.
+Your 'A Cloth of Shining' has 162 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 21 and now it is worth 539 hoard points.
-Your 'A Cloth of Shining' has 61 polish power left. `
+You polished 'A very prize like prize' by 76 and now it is worth 514 hoard points.
+Your 'A Cloth of Shining' has 86 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 544 hoard points.
+You polished 'A very prize like prize' by 30 and now it is worth 544 hoard points.
 Your 'A Cloth of Shining' has 56 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 549 hoard points.
-Your 'A Cloth of Shining' has 51 polish power left. `
+You polished 'A very prize like prize' by 25 and now it is worth 569 hoard points.
+Your 'A Cloth of Shining' has 31 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 551 hoard points.
-Your 'A Cloth of Shining' has 49 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 9 and now it is worth 560 hoard points.
-Your 'A Cloth of Shining' has 40 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 20 and now it is worth 580 hoard points.
+You polished 'A very prize like prize' by 11 and now it is worth 580 hoard points.
 Your 'A Cloth of Shining' has 20 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 4 and now it is worth 584 hoard points.
-Your 'A Cloth of Shining' has 16 polish power left. `
+You polished 'A very prize like prize' by 9 and now it is worth 589 hoard points.
+Your 'A Cloth of Shining' has 11 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 590 hoard points.
-Your 'A Cloth of Shining' has 10 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 593 hoard points.
+Your 'A Cloth of Shining' has 7 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 595 hoard points.
-Your 'A Cloth of Shining' has 5 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left.
 Your 'A Cloth of Shining' vanishes, it must have been magic.`

 `polish the_secret_of_the_maze_prize`